-Students shadow health care providers at Esperanza and observe an effective model of Christian primary care.
+- Education: Students can each shadow health care providers at Esperanza and observe an effective model of Christian primary care.
 Third and fourth year medical students and other upper-level health care students may participate in SMI as an academic rotation, pending school approval and availability.

 - Community: As one participant said, “There are many layers of community in SMI!”
 Participants live, work and fellowship together during SMI and often develop close relationships.
 Students also learn to know the local community, and work in partnership with area churches, who provide follow up to those who request it.
-SMI participants come to know people in the community by meeting them in the churches, in their homes, in the clinic, and on the streets.
+SMI participants come to know people in the community by meeting them in their homes, in the clinic, in the churches and on the streets.